DOI-ONRR/doi-extractives-data/_how-it-works/natural-resources/ownership.md

     subnav_items:
       - name: split-ownership
         title: Split ownership
 description: Natural resource ownership in the United States is closely tied to land ownership.
-We'll talk about both these types of ownership here.
 tag:
 - how it works
 - land ownership